 Several members have contacted ISMA with questions about SEA 221.
 This law requires all physicians permitted to prescribe controlled substances in Indiana to be able to receive patient records from the INSPECT prescription drug monitoring database.
 It also requires those physicians to check INSPECT before prescribing or dispensing an opioid or benzodiazepine to a patient.
-(Note: This story has been updated with the correct dates on which practitioners must begin checking patients' INSPECT histories.)

 It is not necessary to integrate your electronic health records (EHR) system with INSPECT to fulfill these requirements.
 INSPECT records will always be available to registered health care providers at no charge through the INSPECT software platform

 Here are answers to some key questions about this law.